johnperry-math/AoC2023/More_Detailed_Comparison.md

 with Common;
 with Common.Two_Dimensional_Motion;
 ```
-Subsequently, its contents are available if you prefix with the package name:
+It then accesses the contents by prefixing with the package name:

 ```ada
 if not Common.Two_Dimensional_Motion.Opposite